Tap below to save 50% at checkout.

 Finally we have perpetuating factors.
 If precipitating factors are causing you to lose sleep over time, you may begin to develop bad sleep habits.
 These sleep habits may help you overcome your initial sleep issues from the precipitating events, but they can cause you to have a desynchronized sleep schedule in the long term.

-Here’s a concrete example of how this works.
-Let’s say that stress from your work presentation kept you up late for a few nights while you were preparing.
+Here’s a concrete example: Let’s say that stress from preparing your work presentation kept you up late for a few nights.
 Once your presentation is finished on Friday, you go home and take a nap to “catch up” on sleep.
 You also sleep in the next day for several hours more than normal to make up for the other nights where you had poor sleep.
-However, these habits can perpetuate and cause you sleep problems in the days and weeks following.

-Perpetuating behaviors can essentially be harmful sleep habits or the result of poor sleep hygiene.
 Despite our best intentions, we often do things or think in ways that make our sleep worse.
-By identifying these harmful habits and behaviors you’ve picked up, you can start to work on changing them.
+By identifying these harmful habits and perpetuating behaviors, you can start to work on changing them.

 Remember, perpetuating behaviors, unlike many predisposing factors, are things that you actually have the power to change.
 While changing habits can be challenging, it’s more than possible with the right guidance, persistence, and support.